 Spreading The Word

-Knowing first-hand what it takes to overcome a serious setback, and the grit and perseverance required to achieve peak performance, Colin shares his story around the world speaking at the likes of Google, Samsung, Mashable’s Social Good Summit, P&G, and other influential Fortune 100 Companies.
-In the spring of 2017, Colin was invited to deliver a TED talk in Portland, OR.
-Nearly 1 Million people have viewed his talk online.
-It was the fastest growing talk that summer, globally.
+Knowing first-hand what it takes to overcome a serious setback, and the grit and perseverance required to achieve peak performance, Colin shares his story around the world speaking at the likes of NBCUniversal, Toyota, Nike, Google, Samsung, Aspen Institute, P&G, and leading organizations.
+In addition to wowing influential audiences in venues around the country, Colin’s riveting TEDx talk, “Change your mindset, achieve anything” has over 1.5 million views online.